 Sexual activity is the most common way for HIV to be transmitted.
 HIV can be transmitted through sexual intercourse, both vaginal and anal.
 HIV can easily pass through the mucus membranes in the genitals and the rectum, or may pass through cuts and sores.

-HIV can also be transmitted through oral sex.
+Although very rare, HIV can also be transmitted through oral sex.
 Conditions such as bleeding gums and poor oral health increase the risk of transmission through oral sex.

 Anal sex without a condom is the riskiest activity for HIV transmission.
 The receptive partner is at the greatest risk because anal tissue is easily bruised or torn during sex which then provides easy access to the bloodstream for HIV carried in semen.
-The insertive partner is also at some risk because the membranes inside the urethra can provide entry for HIV, into the bloodstream.
-The presence of other sexually transmitted diseases can increase the risk of HIV transmission during anal sex.
+The insertive partner is also at some risk because the membranes inside the urethra can provide entry for HIV into the bloodstream.
+The presence of other sexually transmitted infections can increase the risk of HIV transmission during anal sex.

 Unprotected vaginal sex is also considered risky for HIV transmission.
 The female is at the greatest risk because the lining of the vagina is a mucous membrane which can provide easy access to the bloodstream for HIV carried in semen.
 The male is also at some risk because the membranes inside the urethra can provide an entry for HIV into the bloodstream.
-The presence of other sexually transmitted diseases can increase the risk of HIV transmission during vaginal sex.
+The presence of other sexually transmitted infections can increase the risk of HIV transmission during vaginal sex.

 Oral Sex with a Man